NexGenCloud/hyperstack-sdk-javascript/docs/ImageApi.md

 - **Accept**: application/json

-## listImages
+## listImages2

-> Images listImages(opts)
+> Images listImages2(opts)

 List Images

 Returns a list of all available operating system (OS) images, providing details about each image&#39;s corresponding virtual machine operating system.
 You can include the optional &#x60;region&#x60; parameter in the query string of the request to specifically return OS images from the designated region.
 Additionally, use the &#x60;include_public&#x60; parameter to specify whether to include public images in the response.
-For more information onOS images, [**click here**](https://infrahub-doc.nexgencloud.com/docs/virtual-machines/images).
+For more information onOS images, [**click here**](https://docs.hyperstack.cloud/docs/virtual-machines/images).

 ### Example